enova/pgl_ddl_deploy/README.md

 ```

 - Not all of these events are handled in the same way - see Limitations and Restrictions below
-- Currently, the event trigger command list is not configurable
+- Currently, the event trigger command list is not configurable.
+But such a feature would be
+straightforward to add if requested.
 - Note that if, based on your configuration, you have tables that *should* be added to
 replication already, but are not, you will not be allowed to deploy.
 This is because
 DDL replication should only be expected to automatically add *new* tables to replication.